corda/corda-runtime-os/applications/tools/p2p-test/p2p-configuration-publisher/README.md

 ```
 Please note:
 * The image need to be able to talk with the kafka broker, hence the network and `KAFKA_SERVERS` environment variable.
-*  Since the keystore is getting mounted to the correct name, there is no need to add them to the arguments.
+*  Since the keystore is getting mounted to the default name, there is no need to add them to the arguments of the config command.